-Journalist Lucinda Franks who wrote a book "My Father's Secret War" researching her father's experience as a spy in World War II.
-In her case it was the book that made her Daddy's Girl because he had been too much of a Shell Shocked Senior for her to like, and she hadn't understood why until then.
+- Journalist Lucinda Franks who wrote a book "My Father's Secret War" researching her father's experience as a spy in World War II.
+In her case it was the book that made her Daddy's Girl because he had been too much of a Shell-Shocked Veteran for her to like, and she hadn't understood why until then.

 - While the Gilbreth parents loved all of their twelve children, Cheaper by the Dozen mentions that Frank Gilbreth was very close with their first four daughters, despite his wish for a son, affectionately dubbing them his "harem".

 - King George VI, father to Her Majesty Queen Elizabeth II, had a genuine and well-documented affection for both of his daughters (as shown most touchingly in The King's Speech).
 Queen Elizabeth adored her father; she gets her sense of duty from him, in particular, and their monarchies have certain key qualities in common.